aiupjulian/classified-ads/README.md

 - PHP
 - MySQL

+### Folder structure:
+- docs

+Here we put all documentation related to this project

+- public

+This is the public folder of the web application

+- resources

+Here we put the templates referenced from the public views, the layout, helper functions and config.

 #### After the following configuration, you will be able to access the web application with the following URL: classified-ads.test

 ### Please modify the next files: